dkofma60/Digitized_Database-G.6_Deposit-Turnover/README.md

-# Federal Reserve G.6 deposit-turnover database
+# Federal Reserve G.6 deposit-turnover digitized database

 This PostgreSQL database digitizes the Federal Reserve's historical G.6 Debits and Deposit Turnover at Commercial Banks releases for 1977-1996 into a fully auditable research dataset.
 Prior to July 1977, only demand deposit data was collected.
 The release was retired in October 1996.